 Those of us who knew were awestruck by her perseverance and resilience, despite the pain and the trauma.
 Whenever there was a brief respite from the pain or the treatments, she would be sending those emails to her Cornell faculty and students.
 Many of you know you got those emails at 3:00 AM.
 And she was holding conference calls from her hospital room all the time.

 She was a true leader through the illness.
 She rallied her doctors around her too.
-Several of us became so close to her and Andre, not because she was the president of Cornell, but because of who she was.
-We spent a lot of time talking about her illness, but also about the things in life that Beth loved most, most of all, Andre and their daughters, her sister, Laura, and her family.
+Several of us became so close to her and Andrei, not because she was the president of Cornell, but because of who she was.
+We spent a lot of time talking about her illness, but also about the things in life that Beth loved most, most of all, Andrei and their daughters, her sister, Laura, and her family.

 Dr. Sharaiha, Beth's gastroenterologist, told me that even though she felt that Beth was an extraordinary woman of accomplishment who she admired more than any other, Beth also loved the ordinary things-- ice cream, watching Scandal, Helmut Lang and Max Mara clothing, and traveling.
 And she always tried to cheer us up.
 Like a leader, Beth kept her doctors going as she led us through the illness, never losing hope.
 Often after a rough night, she'd be sitting at her laptop doing work, saying "I feel better.
 Today's going to be a better day."